readthedocs/readthedocs.org/docs/conda.rst

 If you are running a custom installation of Read the Docs, you will need the ``conda`` executable installed somewhere on your ``PATH``.
-Because of the way ``conda`` works, we can't safely install it as a normal dependency into the normal Python environment.
+Because of the way ``conda`` works, we can't safely install it as a normal dependency into the normal Python virtualenv.

 .. warning:: Installing conda into a virtualenv will override the ``activate`` script,
              making it so you can't properly activate that virtualenv anymore.